-- While selecting the route, due weightage was given to the accessibility of the line for construction as well as for maintenance for its total life span; - The line is sited in areas which are accessible by slight deviations and marginal increase in the route length; - In most part of the route it is possible to transport materials and tools quickly in case of breakdowns; - Wherever roads are existing the line and stations are approachable from such roads; proper planned system is designed - Minimizing the transmission line exposure over residents/houses. - Proper compensation to the affected people would be given. - Since most of it will be underground cables, aesthetics will be preserved
+- While selecting the route, due weightage was given to the accessibility of the line for construction as well as for maintenance for its total life span; - The line is sited in areas which are accessible by slight deviations and marginal increase in the route length; - In most part of the route it is possible to transport materials and tools quickly in case of breakdowns; - Wherever roads are existing the line and stations are approachable from such roads; where there are some illegal settlements and outgrowth of local plant species, proper planned system is designed - Minimizing the transmission line exposure over residents/houses. - Proper compensation to the affected people would be given.